neekho/weather_app/README.md

    ```sh
    C:\Users\PC\weatherapp> pip install -r requirements.txt
    ```
+4. Create a .env in your project's root folder

+5. Inside the .env file, write API_KEY=YOUR_ACTUAL_API_KEY, then on a new line, DEBUG=True

-4. Run the local server either specify a port number or use the default (8000)
+6. Run the local server either specify a port number or use the default (8000)
    ```sh
     C:\Users\PC\ceu> python manage.py runserver <OPTIONAL: PORTNUMBER>
    ```